 RHEL/Rocky/Amazon Linux (yum package manager):

-sudo yum install openmpi3
+sudo yum install openmpiRocky 9 (Manual install)

-sudo yum install openmpi
+sudo make all install

 Ubuntu (apt package manager):